shamansir/tron-gui/README.md

 The whole interface or its parts can be _"detached"_ to another browser window or even device.
 This feature requires a simple WebSocket server though, so it's optional, but we provide a full example of such feature; see it buy running `./example/start-example.sh Detachable` with `elm-live`, the sources for this example are in `example/Detachable` folder.

-The encoders and decoders for JSON are included, so all the structure can be transferred to JavaScript, all the values updates are easily encoded back and forth as well, this gives you the ability to easily replace the rendered GUI with some JS implementation, [`dat.gui`](https://github.com/dataarts/dat.gui), for example — while keeping the structure define in typed Elm and your messages connected.
+The encoders and decoders for JSON are included, so all the structure can be transferred to JavaScript, the tree itself and all the values updates are easily encoded back and forth as well, this gives you the ability to easily replace the rendered GUI with some JS implementation, [`dat.gui`](https://github.com/dataarts/dat.gui), for example — while keeping the structure define in typed Elm and your messages connected.

 Next major features planned are: